 Verge Inspire was created to “kickstart” Mindfulness Through Movement.
 It has been our intention from that outset that Mindfulness Through Movement should be an open invitation to all certified yoga and meditation instructors in the Philadelphia region to participate in its growth and success and that Mindfulness Through Movement would be “owned” by our Philadelphia area yoga and meditation communities.

 Our initial funding raising efforts are designed to establish up to 15 one-year programs for the 2014-2015 school year.
 Each program will include weekly classes for the students and quarterly training for instructors.
-The next Mindfulness Through Movement teacher training will be held The MTM teacher training is a 10-hour training mindfulness-based yoga program specially designed for school aged children in underserved communities.
-The dates and times for the MTM training are:
+The next Mindfulness Through Movement teacher training will be held in January 2015.
+The MTM teacher training is a 10-hour training mindfulness-based yoga program specially designed for school aged children in underserved communities.
+Please check back for dates and times of the next MTM training.

 The cost of the teacher training is $150 (100% of Proceeds of MTM Teacher Training support the MTM program).
 The MTM will be held at Verge Yoga Center, 250 W Lancaster Ave, Wayne, PA 19087.
 Space will be limited.